andreaskaempf/adventofcode/2024/README.md

   problem input, had to add memoization of sub-designs already encountered as was taking too long.

+* **Day 20** (Go): Given a maze with only one path through it, find shortcuts of length 2 that cut through walls and shorten the path.
+For Part 1, count up the number of shortcuts that shorten the path by 100 or more.
+For Part 2, find shortcuts of length 2 to 20, also counting up the number that reduce the path by 100 or more steps.
+This one took me a long time, because I thought the problem was more complex than it is.
+Built a Dijkstra implementation that temporarily ignored walls for two steps, also a recursive traversal that did the same.
+In the end, found the answer by looking at all pairs of points along the path, that have a combined horizontal + vertical distance between them of length 2 (Part 1) or between 2-20 (Part 2), and measured the distance saved, by using the difference between the sequential step numbers along the two path points, plus the length of the shortcut itself, to get the new distance.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)